Opening Skinner's Box

 Opening Skinner's Box: Great Psychological Experiments of the Twentieth Century (W. W. Norton & Company, 2004, ISBN 0393050955), is a book by Lauren Slater.

 In this book, Slater sets out to describe some of the psychological experiments of the twentieth century.
 Controversially, the author also describes the urban legend that B.F.
-Skinner raised his child in a Skinner box in a way which many perceived as being poorly researched and lending credit to a false claim.
+Skinner raised his child in his Skinner box, a kind of Operant conditioning chamber, in a way which many perceived as being poorly researched and lending credit to a false claim.